 Toyota Hilux review and buyer’s guide

-The Toyota Hilux is the first vehicle you think of when someone asks what new ute you’re thinking about buying.
+The Toyota Hilux is the first vehicle you think of when someone asks what new ute you’re considering buying.

-Toyota Hilux has been the best-selling dual-cab 4X4 ute for years.
+Toyota Hilux has been the best-selling dual-cab 4X4 ute for years -over a decade, certainly.
 Month after month, year after year it has been the go-to choice - until Ranger came along and ruined the winning streak in 2023.

 This segment is the largest single segment in the country in terms of concentration of volume.
 Meaning, there are fewer dual-cab ute models on sale compared with medium SUVs, so the dilution among the medium SUVs is greater.